 Reverse Mortgages are providing improved financial security, a better lifestyle and real financial relief to thousands of older Americans.
-However, here are some downsides…
+However, there are some downsides…

 Reverse Mortgage Disadvantages

-- High Fees: The upfront fees (closing and insurance costs and origination fees) for a Reverse Mortgage are considered by many to be somewhat high – marginally higher than the costs charged for refinancing for example.
-However, the fees are financed by the Reverse Mortgage itself so nothing is paid out of pocket.
-Furthermore, recent changes to the HECM Reverse Mortgage reduced some of the fees.
+High Fees: The upfront fees (closing and insurance costs and origination fees) for a Reverse Mortgage are considered by many to be somewhat high – marginally higher than the costs charged for refinancing for example.
+Additionally, FHA program changes in Oct-2017 increased closing costs for some, but ongoing servicing costs to hold the loan decreased for all.

 For more information on the fees charged on Reverse Mortgages, consult the Reverse Mortgage rates and fees article.

-- Accumulating Interest: There are no monthly payments on a Reverse Mortgage.
+Accumulating Interest: There are no monthly mortgage payments on a Reverse Mortgage.
+However, you must continue to pay property taxes and homeowner’s insurance, maintain the property, and otherwise comply with the loan terms.
 As such, the loan amount – the amount you will eventually have to pay back – grows larger over time.
 Every month, the amount of interest you will eventually owe increases – it accumulates.
 However, the amount you owe on the loan will never exceed the value of the home when the loan becomes due.

-- Not Enough Cash Can Be Tapped: If you have a lot of home equity, you might be frustrated that a Reverse Mortgage only enables you to use some of it.
-The HECM loan limit is currently set at $625,500.
-However, your actual loan amount is determined by a calculation that uses the appraised value of your home, the amount of money you owe on the home, your age and current interest rates.
+Not Enough Cash Can Be Tapped: If you have a lot of home equity, you might be frustrated that a Reverse Mortgage only enables you to use some of it.
+The HECM loan limit is currently set at $970,800, meaning the amount you can borrow is based on this value even if your home is valued for more.
+Your actual loan amount is determined by a calculation that uses the appraised value of your home (or the lending limit above, whichever is less), the amount of money you owe on the home, your age, and current interest rates.

-- It Seems Complicated: A Reverse Mortgage is a mortgage in reverse – that can be hard to get your head around.
+It Seems Complicated: A Reverse Mortgage is a mortgage in reverse – that can be hard to get your head around.
 With a traditional mortgage you borrow money up front and pay the loan down over time.
-A Reverse Mortgage is the opposite – you accumulate the loan over time and pay it all back when you and your spouse (if applicable) are no longer living in the home.
+A Reverse Mortgage is the opposite – you accumulate the loan over time and pay it all back when you and your spouse (if applicable) are no longer living in the home or do not comply with the loan terms.
 Any equity remaining at that time belongs to you or your heirs.

 The basics of Reverse Mortgages can seem so foreign to people that it has actually taken many financial advisors and personal finance gurus some time to understand the product.
 Many experts shunned the product early on thinking that it was a bad deal for seniors – but as they have learned about the details of Reverse Mortgages, experts are now embracing it as a valuable financial planning tool.